-At a value of approximately $c{\varphi Q}^-=17,$ a discontinuity is observed.
+At a value of approximately $c{\varphi Q}^- = 17$, a discontinuity is observed.
 To understand this discontinuity, we performed a two-dimensional scan over both WCs.
 This allows us to see the complete picture of the space, helping us to visualize why the profiled fit fails.
 The two-dimensional scan is shown on the righthand side of the Figure 10.1, with the path of the one-dimensional profiled fit overlaid in black points.
-In the one-dimensional profiled fit, $c{\varphi Q}^-$ was scanned while c{tG} was profiled, meaning that for every point along the y direction (i.e. the $c{\varphi Q}^-$ direction) of the one-dimensional scan, the fit profiles along the x direction (i.e. the c{tG} direction) in order to find the c{tG} value at which the NLL (represented by the color scale) is minimized.
+In the onedimensional profiled fit, $c{\varphi Q}^-$ was scanned while c{tG} was profiled, meaning that for every point along the y direction (i.e. the $c{\varphi Q}$ direction) of the one-dimensional scan, the fit profiles along the x direction (i.e. the c{tG} direction) in order to find the c{tG} value at which the NLL (represented by the color scale) is minimized.
 Following the path of the profiled fit (the overlaid black points), we see that the fit was correctly identifying the c{tG} point that minimized the NLL from $c{\varphi Q}^- = 0$ until approximately $c{\varphi Q}^- = 5$.
 At this point, the true minimum lies on the left of the "hill" in the NLL, but the fit continues around the right of this "hill", subsequently incorrectly identifying these local minima as the best fit points.
-Once the scan reaches approximately $c{\varphi Q}^- = 17$, the fit suddenly jumps to the deeper minimum on the left side of the
+Once the scan reaches approximately $c{\varphi Q}^- = 17$, the fit suddenly jumps to the deeper minimum on the left side of the "hill", resulting in the discontinuity observed in the one-dimensional NLL plot.
+To avoid discontinuities, the ideal solution would be to perform a simultaneous scan over all parameters.
+However, as discussed in Section 10.1, this approach scales exponentially with the number of parameters, and is infeasible for the case of 26 parameters of interst.
+As an alternative approach, we introduced an element of randomness into the fit in order to sample from the 26-dimensional space.
+To motivate this approach, let us revisit the profiled fit discussed above.
+During a fit, Combine always uses the same starting value for the profiled parameters; this is useful for reproducibility, but it means that if the starting point happens to be near a local minimum (where the global minimum lies on the other side of a "hill" in NLL), the fit will always find the local minimum, and never find the correct global minim.
+If we instead allow the starting point for the profiled fit to be chosen randomly, the starting point will sometimes lie on the other side of the "hill" in NLL, allowing the fit to find the correct minimum.

 Figure 10.1.
 Left: NLL for the one-dimensional profiled fit.
-The $c{\varphi Q}^-$ parameter is scanned while c{tG} is profiled.
+The $c{\varphi Q}^{-}$ parameter is scanned while c{tG} is profiled.
 Right: NLL for the two-dimensional scan.
-Here both $c{\varphi Q}^-$ and c{tG} are scanned.
+Here both $c{\varphi Q}^{-}$ and c{tG} are scanned.
 The color scale shows the NLL at each of the two-dimensional scan points.
 The black overlaid points show the path of the one-dimensional profiled fit.